wrapperband/FeathercoinWalletGuide/README.md

 ### Exit

 Exit menu option or the Ctrl-Q keys close down the wallet and offer the reminder to save your wallet.

-If you do not wish to back up, you can exit by the window close button and you will not need to back up.
+If you do not wish to back up your data, you can exit by the "window close button" and you will not  be asked to back up.

 ### Settings